-Prior to Bostock, LGBT plaintiffs succeeded under Title VII by building on the sex stereotyping theories of discrimination articulated by the Supreme Court in Price Waterhouse v.
-Hopkins.
-In Price Waterhouse, the Supreme Court significantly expanded the traditional definition of "sex" by incorporating discrimination based on noncompliance with gender stereotypes into Title VII's prohibition
+Prior to Bostock, LGBTQIA+ plaintiffs succeeded under Title VII by building on the sex stereotyping theories of discrimination7 articulated by the Supreme Court in Price Waterhouse v.
+Hopkins.8 In Price Waterhouse, the Supreme Court significantly expanded the traditional definition of "sex" by incorporating discrimination based on noncompliance with gender stereotypes into Title VII's prohibition on sex discrimination.9 The plaintiff, Ann Hopkins, was rejected for

-1. See 42 U.S.C. § 2000e-2(2)(1) (2023).

-2. See Price Waterhouse v.
-Hopkins, 490 U.S. 228, 239-40 (1989).

-3. Jespersen v.
+- 1. See 42 U.S.C. § 2000e-2(2)(1) (2023). - 2.
+See Price Waterhouse v.
+Hopkins, 490 U.S. 228, 239-40 (1989). - 3.
+Jespersen v.
 Harrah's Operating Co., 444 F.3d 1104, 1108-09 (9th Cir.
-2006); see also Menaker v.
+2006). - 4.
+Id. - 5.
+See also Menaker v.
 Hofstra Univ., 935 F.3d 20, 30 (2d Cir.
 2019) (citing McDonnell Douglas Corp. v.
-Green, 411 U.S. 792 (1973)).
+Green, 411 U.S. 792 (1973)). - 6.
+Bostock v.

-4. Bostock v.
 Clayton Cnty., 140 S. Ct.
-1731, 1734 (2020).

-5. See discussion infra Part II.B.

-6. See Price Waterhouse, 490 U.S. at 251 (1989); see also Schroer v.
+1731, 1734 (2020). - 7.
+See discussion infra Part II.B. - 8.
+See Price Waterhouse, 490 U.S. at 251 (1989); see also Schroer v.
 Billington, 577 F. Supp.
-2d 293, 300 (D.D.C.
-2008).
+2d 293, 303 (D.D.C.
+2008). - 9.
+See Price Waterhouse, 490 U.S. at 251.

-on sex discrimination.
-The plaintiff, Ann Hopkins, was rejected for partnership at an accounting firm because her employer felt she was too masculine and needed to "walk more femininely, talk more femininely, dress more femininely, wear make-up, have her hair styled, and wear jewelry."
+partnership at an accounting firm because her employer felt she was too masculine and needed to "walk more femininely, talk more femininely, dress more femininely, wear make-up, have her hair styled, and wear jewelry."
 The Court determined that denying Hopkins partnership because she failed to comply with gender stereotypes was discrimination "because of sex."
 The Court reasoned that, "in forbidding employers to discriminate against individuals because of their sex, Congress intended to strike at the entire spectrum of disparate treatment of men and women resulting from sex stereotypes."
 Additionally, the Supreme Court found that when an employee's gender (including their conformity to gender stereotypes) played a motivating part in an employment decision, the employer can avoid liability only through a finding that the same decision would have been made regardless of the impermissible consideration.
+13

-In the Title VII suits leading up to Bostock, transgender plaintiffs followed two main legal theories, choosing to file either sex discrimination claims or sex stereotyping claims.
-Sex discrimination claims rely on the theory that the employer took an adverse action against the trans employee after learning of their gender identity (including whether the employee changes their gender identity, intends on changing it, or has previously changed it).
+In the Title VII suits leading up to Bostock, transgender plaintiffs followed two main legal theories, 14 choosing to file either sex discrimination claims or sex stereotyping claims.
+15 Sex discrimination claims rely on the theory that the employer took an adverse action against the transgender employee after learning of their gender identity (including whether the employee changes their gender identity, intends on changing it, or has previously changed it).
 For example, if an employer was willing to hire the plaintiff when the employer believed the plaintiff was a man but rescinded the offer upon learning that the plaintiff is a woman, the employee might allege that the employer discriminated against her based on sex and violated Title VII.
-Alternatively, a trans plaintiff could assert a discrimination claim on a sex or gender stereotyping theory.
-Under the stereotyping theory, the plaintiff argues that they were subjected to an adverse employment decision because of their failure to comply with the employer's subjective gender
+16 Alternatively, a transgender plaintiff could assert a discrimination claim on a sex or gender stereotyping theory.
+17 Under the stereotyping theory, the plaintiff argues that they were subjected to an adverse employment decision because of their failure to comply with the employer's subjective gender expectation.
+18 Thus, a transgender woman employee could argue that she was fired because the employer believed she should dress in male clothing and present